drinkjava2/jBox/README-ENG.md

 5. Genie: This is the kernel of ActFramework, just a DI tool, not support AOP.

 ### How to use jBeanBox?
-Manually download jbeanbox-2.4.8.jar put into the project's class path, or add the following configuration to pom.xml:
+Manually download jbeanbox-2.4.9.jar put into the project's class path, or add the following configuration to pom.xml:
 ```
 <dependency>
     <groupId>com.github.drinkjava2</groupId>
     <artifactId>jbeanbox</artifactId>
-    <version>2.4.9</version> <!--Or newest-->
+    <version>2.4.9</version> <!--or newest-->
 </dependency>
 ```
 jBeanBox does not depend on any third-party libraries.
 To avoid package conflicts, third-party libraries such as CGLIB that it uses are included in jBeanBox by source code.